Skip to main content

 Mutation endpoints carry per-actor rate limits.
 Public submission endpoints (/api/request-hold, /api/help/contact) are limited per IP.
 Failed sign-in attempts are throttled and logged.

-The guarantee, in three lines
+The boundary, in three lines

 Every transition is recorded.